stategydev/file-stategy-link/README.md

 pm2 start --name="pingvin-share-frontend" npm -- run start
 ```

-The website is now listening on `http://localhost:3000`, have fun with Pingvin Share 🐧!
+The website is now listening on `http://localhost:3000`, have fun with Stategy Share 🐧!

 ### Integrations